StefanSchwartze/react-lesson/slides.md

 ----

 ### Do I need it?
-Depends.
+* Depends.
 Start with setState.
-When bubbling along tree becomes too complicated, go!
+* When bubbling along tree becomes **too** complicated, go!
+* Keep in mind: state management adds complexity!
 Note:
-* Keep in mind: state management adds complexity to your app!
 ---

 ### Hands on your keyboard